A Guide to Business Sustainability

 Business sustainability is the strategic approach of companies in doing business and creating long-term value products while ensuring that their operations and output do not negatively impact society.
 The general goal of a sustainable business strategy is to integrate environment and social factors into business goals, while still benefiting its stakeholders with financial gain.

-A sustainable business follows the principle of the Triple Bottom Line which is the commitment of businesses to the three pillars of sustainability referred to as planet, people, and profit.
+A sustainable business or enterprise follows the principle of the Triple Bottom Line which is the commitment of businesses to the three pillars of sustainability referred to as planet, people, and profit.

 pillars of sustainability and triple bottom line